yo1dog/vscode-cursor-align/README.md

 Align Cursors (Pad Front)                | Aligns all cursors/selections using spaces, adding padding to the front of selections rather than to the end.
 Align Cursors Using Tabs                 | Aligns all cursors/selections using tabs.
 Align Cursors Using Indentation Settings | Aligns all cursors/selections using either spaces or tabs based on the current indentation settings.
+Align Line Last Cursors                  | Aligns the last curor of each line by adding spaces to the front of each line.

 ## Implementation Details